mindy-tran/Deep-Neural-Network-PyTorch/README.md

 OR
 conda install pytorch torchvision torchaudio cpuonly -c pytorch

-3. Unzip the mnist_test_train.zip into your directory
+3. Unzip the mnist_test_train.zip into your directory to get the mnist_test.csv and mnist_train.csv files.

 *********************************************************************************